biolab/datasets/README.md

 * missing: does data contain any missing values?
 * variables: number of independent variables (class and meta variables excluded)
 * source: the web page from where the data set was obtained
-* size: the size of the data set in bytes
 * file: the web address of the Orange-readable file with the data set

 Following is an example of description record for the wine data set.
 Note that the description would most often be longer and would contain at least a paragraph of text: